In Trump's shadow, Republican suburban slide shows little sign of slowing

 “I think this was an example of a very unpopular incumbent governor,” she said in an interview in Washington on Wednesday.

 Democrats may have their own lessons from Tuesday’s elections.
-In Kentucky, Democratic Attorney General Andy Beshear emphasized so-called “kitchen table issues” like healthcare and education instead of Trump during the campaign.
+In Kentucky, Democratic Attorney General Andy Beshear emphasized so-called “kitchen table issues” such as healthcare and education instead of Trump during the campaign.

 That playbook was successfully employed by dozens of Democratic congressional candidates in swing districts last year, when the party seized control of the U.S. House of Representatives.

-In the 2020 presidential race, Democrats are grappling with whether a moderate like former Vice President Joe Biden or a liberal like U.S. Senator Elizabeth Warren would be best suited to defeat Trump.
+In the 2020 presidential race, Democrats are grappling with whether a moderate such as former Vice President Joe Biden or a liberal such as U.S. Senator Elizabeth Warren would be best suited to defeat Trump.

-“One of the reasons Democrats have overperformed in swing districts in the last two years is that they’ve nominated a lot of moderates,” Conant said, adding that Republicans would likely claw back some of their suburban losses if a left-wing stalwart like Warren is at the top of the Democratic ticket in 2020.
+“One of the reasons Democrats have overperformed in swing districts in the last two years is that they’ve nominated a lot of moderates,” Conant said, adding that Republicans would likely claw back some suburban losses if Warren were at the top of the Democratic ticket in 2020.

-It remains difficult to determine how the ongoing impeachment inquiry in Washington is affecting voter choices.
-Bevin, the Kentucky governor, sought to capitalize on Republican anger over the issue, using impeachment in his advertising and defending Trump’s actions.
+It remains difficult to determine how the House impeachment inquiry is affecting voter choices.
+Bevin, the Kentucky governor, sought to capitalize on Republican anger over the issue, using impeachment in his advertising and defending Trump.
 It was not enough to win.

-Republicans noted that Bevin, who refused to immediately concede the race, was deeply unpopular after battling schoolteachers and unions.
-On Twitter, Trump claimed Bevin would have suffered a double-digit loss without his support.
+Republicans noted that Bevin was deeply unpopular after battling schoolteachers and unions.

+Bevin, who trails by just over 5,000 votes, refused to concede the race, citing reports of unspecified “irregularities.”
+On Wednesday he filed for a recanvass, which is a review of vote totals from each county to ensure the correct figures were transmitted to the state elections board.

-Tuesday’s outcomes also did little to suggest that Democrats have arrested their own slide during the Trump era in rural areas and small towns, according to Kyle Kondik, an elections analyst at the University of Virginia’s Center for Politics.
+Tuesday’s outcomes also did little to suggest that Democrats have arrested their own slide during the Trump era in rural areas and small towns, according to Kyle Kondik, an elections analyst at the University of Virginia.
 Republicans made gains in local races in western Pennsylvania and in southern New Jersey.

 “There are countervailing trends that may cancel each other out,” Kondik said.
 “I think the suburban problems for Republicans are very real, but I think the small city and rural problems for Democrats are also real.”

-Reporting by Joseph Ax; Additional reporting by Richard Cowan; Editing by Colleen Jenkins and Andrea Ricci
+Reporting by Joseph Ax and Richard Cowan; additional reporting by Colleen Jenkins; editing by Andrea Ricci and Grant McCool